HarrisonBergeron/CS-499-ePortfolio/README.md

 ## Enhancement Two: Data Structures and Algorithms

 The artifact I chose for the data structures and algorithms category is a 3D OpenGL scene viewer where a 3D environment is programmatically constructed to resemble an illustration called Southern Freeway by Hiroshi Nagai (2017).
 This artifact came from CS 330 and I initially created it to demonstrate my understanding of OpenGL concepts like vertex arrays, transformations, textures, lighting, and shader programs.
 I selected this item for my ePortfolio because it contains a special Object class representing a tree data structure.
 This class makes it possible to construct hierarchical 3D scene graphs using trees, where child nodes inherit the translation, rotation, and scaling of parent nodes.
 There were multiple opportunities to implement new algorithms and utilize new data structures to enhance this artifact by modifying the Object class.
+Expand the enhancement details below for specific changes made.

 ###### Original Artwork by Hiroshi Nagai (2017)